daniel4725/BirdsEyeView/README.md

 Another application is remote-operated machines in worksites, where the operator operates a machine from a distance using a camera’s feed thus removing the risks involved in operating such a machine on site.
 Cameras positioned around the site are used in the composition of a bird’s eye view of the site.
-This global view will serve as a virtual map used to help the operator adequately specify the commands to be sent to the vehicle under his control [2].
+This global view will serve as a virtual map used to help the operator adequately specify the commands to be sent to the vehicle under his control.
 Additionally, an overhead view provides a better understanding of the scene geometry, and measurements can be taken directly from the image.
 Hence, it can be used as a pre-processing step for many other computer vision tasks like